 - If you were a gerbil, which gerbil would you be?
 Answer Question

 Let us know if we're missing any workplace or industry recognition –

+Founded in August of 2008 and based in San Francisco, California, Airbnb is a trusted community marketplace for people to list, discover, and book unique accommodations around the world — online or from a mobile phone.
 Whether an apartment for a night, a castle for a week, or a villa for a month, Airbnb connects people to unique travel experiences, at any price point, in more than 34,000 cities and 192 countries.
 And with world-class customer service and a growing community of users, Airbnb is the easiest way for people to monetize their extra space and showcase it to ...